vighneshiyer/publications/papers/thesis/thesis.typ

 - But it isn't scaling?
 Not true!
 Vertical integration gives continual benefits.
 Speedometer scores are the key.
 Energy efficiency of cores continues to improve.
 Cores themselves have become more heterogeneous.
 - But how does this work in practice?
 There is no vertical iteration loop prior to tape out?
 So, there is still a full silicon spin cycle + software development time to figure out optimizations.
 How does Apple do it?
 Why do others lag so far behind?

+The chip block diagrams do *not* indicate any kind of *pervasive specialization* that the "golden age" position paper may have posited, but rather reflect adapting general purpose processing engines for different amounts of exploitable parallelism for different workloads.
+Only a handful of exceptions exist and those are arguably not even 'accelerators' since they have no application-visible programming model (e.g. video codecs, fixed function ISP pipelines).

 == Motivation